DebuggingaHopper/PRINTER_AID/README.md

 # Printer Queue Removal
-This is a very simple tool that could be placed within various PS devices, where if the user is having a printer issue, they can click this to clear the print queue, and if it doesn't, they can call the help desk line.
+This is a very simple tool that I wanted to create due to a certain issue we have within the compnay I am emploted at.
+Long story short, we want our users to quickly clear the queues with minimal possibility for the user to make a mistake.
+In this case just to clear the printer queue for the user.

-ETA: I give it 2-3 days once I acquire the needed information.

 ### Core Design:
 1. It should allow the user to select the printer type they are troubleshooting, which would be a certain set of models that would have the same name on various sites when installed.